Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

    A Rust_ developer could compare init functions with the convention of having a ``new`` function for types, and the smart contract as the type.

-   If you have experience with Object-Oriented Programming, it might help to think of a smart contract as a *class*, the init function as a *constructor* and smart contract instances as *objects*.
+   If you have experience with object-oriented programming, it might help to think of a smart contract as a *class*, the init function as a *constructor* and smart contract instances as *objects*.